mahnve/sinor/README.md

 I personally use a Makefile to generate my blog.
-In fact, I created Sinors API by writing the Makefile as I wanted it to look, and then implemented Sinor to fullfill that API.
+In fact, I created Sinors API by writing the Makefile as I wanted it to look, and then implemented Sinor to full fill that API.

 Example Makefile usage: